Chapter 4 Modeling Loss Severity

 Show Example Solution

 Results from the fitting exercise are summarized in Figure 4.9.
-Here, the black “longdash” curve is a smoothed histogram of the actual data (that we will introduce in Section ??); the other curves are parametric curves where the parameters are computed via maximum likelihood.
+Here, the black “longdash” curve is a density estimator of the actual data (introduced in Section 4.4.1.3); the other curves are parametric curves where the parameters are computed via maximum likelihood.
 We see poor fits in the red dashed line from the exponential distribution fit and the blue dotted line from the gamma distribution fit.
 Fits of the other curves, Pareto, lognormal, and GB2, all seem to provide reasonably good fits to the actual data.
 Chapter 6 describes in more detail the principles of model selection.

 Show Quiz Solution